mattgiamou/mattgiamou.github.io/README.md

 # mattgiamou

-Source files for my personal website, powered by Jekyll.
+Source files for my personal website, powered by Jekyll and Jackal.

-It uses Gabriel Alcaras' excellent Jekyll theme, [Academic](https://github.com/gaalcaras/academic).